Modern Workforce Management in 2026: From Employee Tracking to Data Intelligence

 Why Prodoscore is the System for 2026:

-- Privacy-First Approach: Prodoscore is built on a foundation of trust.
+• Privacy-First Approach: Prodoscore is built on a foundation of trust.
 It doesn't use invasive tactics like screen scraping or keystroke logging.
-It focuses on engagement and contributions, ensuring employees feel valued and respected, not watched.
+It focuses on engagement and contributions, ensuring employees feel valued and respected rather than watched.